CodingDoug/white-label-event-app/README.md

 1. Obtain a fabric.properties file from Fabric and place it in the app directory.
-2. Create another file under app and call it twitter_<flavor>.properties where <flavor> is the flavor of your app fork.
+2. Create another file under app and call it twitter_flavor.properties where "flavor" is the name of the flavor in your app fork.
 3. Create two properties this in this file called twitterApiKey and twitterApiSecret with the appropriate values from the Fabric dashboard.
 4. In your flavor's file space (e.g. app/src/yourflavor), override the